turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

-# Voting dApp on Avalanche using ReactJS
+# Create a Voting dApp on Avalanche using ReactJS

 # Introduction